 Summary

 Arrays are no longer an advanced or optional topic in Excel.
-With dynamic arrays, the formula engine has been fundamentally upgraded:
+With dynamic arrays, the formula engine has been fundamentally upgraded, and arrays are much more relevant:

-If you're still writing formulas the old way, dynamic arrays will change how you think about Excel.
-The new functions are faster to write, easier to understand, and way more powerful than the Excel formulas of the past.
+Dynamic arrays will change how you think about Excel.
+The new functions are faster to write, easier to understand, and much more powerful than the Excel formulas of the past.